General non-enduring power of attorney

 (Note: If the principal no longer has decision making capacity to revoke the power, the power will be revoked anyway, for the reason that the principal does not have decision making capacity.)

-The principal can revoke a general non-enduring power of attorney by telling their attorney(s) that their power is withdrawn and destroying the general non-enduring power of attorney and any copies.
+The revocation must be unequivocal.
+For example, the principal can revoke a general non-enduring power of attorney by telling their attorney(s) that their power is withdrawn and destroying the general non-enduring power of attorney and any copies.

 OPA recommends that the principal revokes the power by filling out the ‘Revocation of general non-enduring power of attorney’ form provided here (see right menu.)
 OPA also recommends the principal signs the form in front of a witness.
 The principal should give a copy of the revocation form to their attorney(s) and alternative attorney(s), if applicable.